EldrickWT/ZHA/Imports.md

 2 years.
 Irrelevant.

 So I intend to at least ennumerate what I got from where to the best of my ability.
 AND endeavor to find freely available, Legitimate Imports, as soon as able.
+Or kitbash.

 From the mod_info file:
 "A weird little mod pack with some TWEAKED weapons from other authors."